gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 A Bell violation certifies genuine randomness.

-If Alice's outcomes were predetermined — if there were a hidden variable $$\lambda$$ determining her results — the Bell inequality would not be violated.
+If Alice's outcomes were predetermined, if there were a hidden variable $$\lambda$$ determining her results, the Bell inequality would not be violated.

-Therefore: the random outcomes of a Bell experiment are genuinely random — certified by physics, not by the quality of a random number generator.
+Therefore: the random outcomes of a Bell experiment are genuinely random, certified by physics, not by the quality of a random number generator.

 This is the only known method
 of certifying **true randomness**